flenniken/statictea/docs/runFunction.md

 # funString_sds

-Convert the dictionary variable to dot names.
+Convert the dictionary variable to dot names were you specify the name of the dictionary.

 ~~~
 string(dictName: string: d: dict) string